vaishnavitv/vaishnavitv/README.md

 ![](https://github.com/vaishnavitv/vaishnavitv/blob/main/dino.gif)

 If you have made it this far, thank you.
-Book a discovery call and explore options on how I can be of help to you.
+Book a discovery call and explore possibilities on how I can help you.
 You won't be disappointed, trust me.

 [Book a session](https://topmate.io/vaishnavi_venkata_subramanian)

 P.S.
 I love solving a lot of puzzles except CAPTCHAs /s :interrobang:

-Credits : Template inspired from [Paige](https://github.com/dynamicwebpaige)
+Credits: Template inspired by [Paige](https://github.com/dynamicwebpaige)